 Cupping occurs when the moisture content of the bottom surface of the flooring is greater than the moisture content at the face of the boards.
 The excess moisture at the back of the board works its way to the surface and as it moves through the board the floor develops higher edges giving it a cupped appearance.
 Some cupping is normal especially with wider boards and not considered a wood flooring problem.

-Crowning is the reverse of cupping.
-Crowning occurs when the moisture content at the face of the board is greater than the moisture content of the bottom surface.
+The reverse of cupping is crowing.
+It occurs when the moisture content at the face of the board is greater than the moisture content of the bottom surface.
 With crowning the centers of the boards become distorted upwardly so that it is higher than the edges of the board.

-Crowning is most frequently the result of improper repairing of a cupped floor.
-This occurs when a cupped floor is sanded prior to obtaining the proper moisture level for the environment in which it is installed.
+Most frequently, crowning results from improper repairing of a cupped floor.
+Crowning occurs when the cupped floor is sanded prior to obtaining the proper moisture level for the environment in which it is installed.
 During the repair of the cupped floor the surface of the boards are sanded flat.
 If the moisture level was still elevated at the time of sanding, as the floor dries to its proper moisture content the floor will develop a crowned surface.